ekalinov/QuizLand_ConsoleApp/README.md

 TODO: The application keeps track of the best performance for each quiz, including the username and time taken to complete the quiz.

+TODO: Use asynchronous programming for displaing the elapsed time.

 Additionally, the app has a setting that lets users customize the appearance of the app, allowing them to change the background color and text color to their preferences.
 ![image](https://user-images.githubusercontent.com/106105805/236440791-082a31a9-5656-46fd-8c89-e49dcbb1586b.png)